Their are various types of footing commonly used in building construction, while they can be deep or shallow footing depending upon their depth.

-Basically it is the enlargement of the base of a column or wall for the purpose of distributing the load on the supporting soil under pressure that suits its properties.
+Basically, footing means the enlargement of the base of a column or wall for the purpose of distributing the load on the supporting soil.

 Different types of footing used in buildings:

-For light structures or temporary structures, simple footings are provided, they have a solid base under the walls with no steps on the wall.
+For light structures or temporary structures, simple footings are provided that have a solid base under the walls with no steps on the wall.

-In the case of load-bearing structures, the wall area is stretched step by step until the level of the foundation is reached, with a layer of concrete 15 cm to 20 cm thick also provided under the wall.
+In the case of load-bearing structures, the wall area is stretched step by step until the level of the foundation is reached.

-When a certain load, carried by a column, is supported on a subsoil whose bearing strength is estimated at some definite figure.
+When a certain load carried by a column supported on a subsoil whose bearing strength is estimated at some definite figure.

 The area of the wall is increased so as to transmit the load over a large area of soil.

-The footing depth is generally limited to 1 meter, but in the case of black cotton soil, the foot should be moved below the area without cracks.
+The footing depth is limited to 1 meter but in the case of black cotton soil, the footing should be moved below the area without cracks.

-These types of footing are used to support individual columns; they can either of phased type or approximate on a solid basis.
+This column footing is used to support individual columns, they can either of phased type or approximate on a solid foundation.

 Sometimes two columns are located very close to each other in a structure, therefore, it is necessary to provide a combined footing made of reinforced concrete.

 If separate footings are provided under these columns, they may interfere with each other.

-The essential condition in this type of footing is the centre of gravity of the column load and the centroid of the footing should match.
+The essential condition in this types of footing is the centre of gravity of the column load and the centroid of the footing should match.

-Rectangular footings are provided under two columns where the column is equal at arc load
+Rectangular footings: This rectangular footing are provided under two columns where the column is equal load.

-Trapezoidal footings are provided when the two columns are unevenly loaded.
+Trapezoidal footings: This trapezoidal footing are provided when the two columns are unevenly loaded.

-This types of footing are old foundation, suitable for building bridges, tanks, underground sewers and reservoirs.
+This inverted arch footing are old foundation suitable for building bridges, tanks, underground sewers and reservoirs.

-An inverted sectional arch is constructed below the columns; the rise of the arch is from 1 / 10th to 115th of the period.
+These types of footing is constructed below the columns, the rise of the arch is from 1 / 10th to 115th of the period.

-This types of footing are also called strap footing, which is used when a column is near the plot boundary and column footing is not allowed to extend beyond the plot boundary.
+This cantilever footing is also called strap footing, used when a column is near the plot boundary and column footing is not allowed to extend beyond the plot boundary.

 Grillage foundations are used to convey heavy loads from steel columns to low bearing capacity soils.

 Beams in each tier are held in place by spacer bars with a diameter of 20 to 25 mm, the space between the beams is filled with concrete to protect the steel beam from corrosion.

-The types of footing consist of thick reinforced concrete slabs that cover the entire area below the structure on sub-soil.
+The raft footing consist of thick reinforced concrete slabs that cover the entire area below the structure on sub-soil.

 The slabs are reinforced with right-sided straps at each other and the stiffness of the slab bridges over loose patches in the soil.

-It is suitable where the ground is soft; soils or marshes with low bearing capacity, and where sub-water conditions are uncertain.
+These types of footing are suitable where the ground is soft, soils or marshes with low bearing capacity, and sub-water conditions are undetermined.

-In the built-up ground, softer soils or marshy sites have a lower value of its bearing strength, heavier concentrated structure loads are usually supported by providing a raft foundation.
+In the built-up ground, softer soils or marshy sites have a lower value for their bearing strength, heavier concentrated structure loads are usually supported by providing a raft foundation.